sazor/redmine_gitlab_integration/README.md

 3. Restart Redmine

 ## Usage
-Set url of gitlab repository in plugin setting (without ending slash).
+You should set url of gitlab repository in plugin setting (without ending slash) and gitlab token of bot (with admin rights).

 In Gitlab account settings you can find your private token and copy it to Redmine account.

-Setting gitlab private token give you abilities to:
-- Add/remove repositories in 'Gitlab' tab
-- Project members synchronization
-- Not authenticate in project creation

 If you want Gitlab page in your project you should check Gitlab in Modules list.
 You can create gitlab repository without it, but you will not be able to see it in Redmine.

+## License
+This plugin is released under the GPL v2 license.
+See LICENSE for more information.